 3. Once we have received your complaint, the Team Manager will write to you within 7 days to explain how your complaint will be investigated if a complete response to your complaint has not been made by that time.
 You will be told the latest date by which a complete answer will be given to your complaint (this should be not more than 28 days after we received your complaint).
 If you have made the complaint verbally - either at a meeting or on the telephone - we will set out in our full response our understanding of the nature of your complaint.

 4. The assessment of the complaint will be based upon a sufficient and impartial investigation.
 We will explain in writing our findings and, where the complaint is upheld, will offer remedial action or redress.
 This will be dealt with promptly.

-5. If you are dissatisfied with any aspect of our handling of your complaint, please feel free to contact Simon Law - Director.
-Simon can be contacted by contacting our office.
-He will conduct a separate review of your complaint.
+5. If you are dissatisfied with any aspect of our handling of your complaint, please feel free to contact Simon Law – Director by email email@example.com .
+Simon will arrange for a separate review of your complaint to be conducted.
 You will be told about the conclusion of this review within 28 days.

 6. If after following the review process you remain dissatisfied with any aspect of our handling of your complaint, you may contact directly the Legal Ombudsman to ask them to consider the complaint further: